tj-cli/script_install/README.md

-# dmg_installer
+# installer commands

-Use Command line to install dmg files or Install internet plugins for MAC.
+Use Command line to install dmg files, gecko driver or Install internet plugins for MAC.

-Installation can also be done on Linux (Mozilla plugins only) using a tar archive url.
+Installation can also be done for Linux (Mozilla plugins only) using a tar archive url.

 Usage: